32/19/070 - MODERN AND CONTEMPORARY ITALIAN LITERATURE

 II MODULE (30 hours)

-Introduction and critical notes attached to the poetical texts in the Anthology.
+- Introduction and critical notes attached to Pasolini poetic collection;

 It is highly recommended to consult an Italian dictionary during the reading and analysis of the texts to confirm and improve the meaning of the Italian poetic language.